Home / Patient Resources / Symptoms / Bleeding Gums

 Why do my gums bleed when brushing

 Bleeding usually means inflammation is present.
-Plaque bacteria irritate the gum tissue and cause it to bleed easily.
-The goal is to identify whether the inflammation is surface level or deeper in the gum pocket.
+Plaque bacteria irritate gum tissue and cause it to bleed easily.
+The exam confirms whether this is surface inflammation or deeper pocket change.

 Is bleeding gums normal